openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 c.
 Deleting all the text prevents the login notice being displayed to users.

 d.
-Users can conceal the login notice by checking the Hide login notice checkbox on the Profile page in the EQUELLA Digital Repository
+Users can conceal the login notice by checking the Hide login notice checkbox on the Profile page in the openEquella Digital Repository

 11. Click Save to save all changes.

 ## Mail

-The Mail settings page is where the mail server details are set up.
-EQUELLA uses the mail server to send internal emails, such as notifications.
+The Mail settings page is where the mail server details are set up. openEquella uses the mail server to send internal emails, such as notifications.
 To set up the mail server
 1. To set up the mail server, select the Mail settings link from the Settings page.
 The Mail settings page displays
 2. Enter the Email address to serve as the sender address.